GameBuilder101/FridayNightRewrite/SCRIPTING.md

 ## Note Type Callbacks
 When you add any of the following functions to your note type script, the engine will call them at the appropriate time.

-- `onHit(state:PlayState, time:Float, lane:Int)`
+- `onHit(state:PlayState, time:Float, lane:Int, accuracy:Float)`
   - `time` is the music time in milliseconds when the note was hit.
-For `lane`, 0 is left, 1 down, 2 up, and 3 right
+For `lane`, 0 is left, 1 down, 2 up, and 3 right. `accuracy` is a value from 0 to 1.
+1 is absolutely perfect, while 0 is just barely within the hit range
 - `onMiss(state:PlayState, time:Float, lane:Int)`
   - `time` is the music time in milliseconds when the note was missed.
-For `lane`, 0 is left, 1 down, 2 up, and 3 right
-- `getScore(accuracy:Float, combo:Int, lane:Int):Int`
-  - `accuracy` is a value from 0 to 1.
-1 is absolutely perfect, while 0 is just barely within the hit range. `combo` is the player's current combo (excluding this note if it was just hit).
 For `lane`, 0 is left, 1 down, 2 up, and 3 right